-Recommenda ation Time Horizon Next Steps are reflect rbon objectives ed in a 'golden rough all layers ate policy. o Short-term High-level review of all relevant corporate policy documentation to ensure consistency from corporate policy through to procurement policy.
-Use the adoption of new or refined policy as an opportunity to communicate to external stakeholders and send signals to the market about the councils' expectations and ambitions. embed ov o Short-term Explore how this programme can be built into existing governance arrangements and processes, for example: Regular updates to cabinet members, senior management, and scrutiny on progress, issues, challenges, and opportunities.
+Recommendation Time Horizon Next Steps Ensure carbon objectives are reflected in a 'golden thread' through all layers of corporate policy. o Short-term High-level review of all relevant corporate policy documentation to ensure consistency from corporate policy through to procurement policy.
+Use the adoption of new or refined policy as an opportunity to communicate to external stakeholders and send signals to the market about the councils' expectations and ambitions.
+Explore opportunities to embed oversight, support, and challenge into relevant internal governance processes. o Short-term Explore how this programme can be built into existing governance arrangements and processes, for example: Regular updates to cabinet members, senior management, and scrutiny on progress, issues, challenges, and opportunities.
 Build on the carbon literacy training for officers and councillors to develop a more detailed understanding of the implications of this agenda for each portfolio area.

 Recommendation Time Horizon Next Steps Formally embed carbon implications into the service planning process.
 Explore ways in which carbon can be routinely considered as part of the annual budget setting process.
 3. Continue to develop approaches to spend and carbon data analysis. o Medium term Begin to build in standard questions for potential suppliers as to how they monitor their carbon emissions and how they plan to monitor them in the future, the steps they are already taking to reduce them and any future plans.
-Use this to develop a more accurate set of data for baselining and tracking progress.
-Continue to liaise with Welsh Government on their approach to spend and carbon reporting.
+Use this to develop a more accurate set of data for baselining and tracking progress. o Continue to liaise with Welsh Government on their approach to spend and carbon reporting.
 Begin to review procurement spend for some categories in a more granular way to explore opportunities to shift the balance of spending within that category to reduce emissions - for example, exploring food procurement spend to explore opportunities to shift the balance of spending to less carbon intensive products.
-4. Pilot an action-learning approach to using the touchpoints in the o Medium term Establish a series of short-term 'action learning pilots', for example, including:
+4. Pilot an action-learning approach to using the touchpoints in the o Medium term o Establish a series of short-term 'action learning pilots', for example, including:

 Recommendation Time Horizon Next Steps commissioning and pre- procurement stages of the cycle of commissioning and procurement.
 High-spend and high-carbon service areas (e.g., construction).
 Areas of spend where more robust evaluation tools and alternative options are potentially available, e.g., ICT spend Use these action learning pilots as an opportunity to review and amend key process documentation, including service and budget plans, business cases etc. 5.
-Develop bespoke policy guidance for individual service areas, o Medium-term • Develop a suite of policy positions which reflect more specific policy questions likely to be raised by individual service areas - focusing initially on those services which are procuring from sectors with the greatest carbon impacts, i.e., construction and health and social care.
-6. Develop a bolder approach to social value weighting o Medium Carry out a small number of formal pilots for an enhanced social value weighting for carbon impact.
+Develop bespoke policy guidance for individual service areas, o Medium-term Develop a suite of policy positions which reflect more specific policy questions likely to be raised by individual service areas - focusing initially on those services which are procuring from sectors with the greatest carbon impacts, i.e., construction and health and social care.
+6. Develop a bolder approact to social value weighting o Medium Carry out a small number of formal pilots for an enhanced social value weighting for carbon impact.
 Use the learning from the pilots to inform changes to procurement policy.
-7. Build a broader partnership approach to decarbonising o Short-to-medium • Seek to engage other anchor institutions on the PSB with a view to developing a collaborative approach.
+7. Build a broader partnership approach to decarbonising o Short-to-medium Seek to engage other anchor institutions on the PSB with a view to developing a collaborative approach.